 There Before the Chaos begins a fresh, pulse-pounding space opera series from an exciting new voice in science fiction.

-Actually, before we move on, I just wanna say: my favorite part?
+- My favorite part?
 I lied, I have two: Hail fucking Bristol and the band of characters who support her.
 I love incredible women who I can read about, be impressed by, empathize with, admire and wish I could be like.
 I experienced ALL of those emotions reading about Hail and it’s…been awhile since I appreciated a woman so much for her strength, her no-bullshit attitude, the way she handles herself, yet I also got to see more of her than just that hard ass side.
 She was complex, multidimensional and honestly, I would be honored to be amongst her friends or her crew.
-I love her and will probably start naming my video game characters after her–and I haven’t switched names since discovering Karris White Oak in Brent Weeks’ Lightbringer series.
+I love her and will probably start naming my video game characters after her.
+I haven’t switched names since discovering Karris White Oak in Brent Weeks’ Lightbringer series.

-I also loved how I got a Mass Effect vibe, with Hail being Shepard and the rest of her guards and friends feeling like I was back on the Normandy.
-That was a great feeling and made me wish I could replay those games again (*grumbles in BioWare’s direction about a much-needed remaster*).
+- I also loved how I got a Mass Effect vibe, with Hail being Shepard and the rest of her guards and friends feeling like I was back on the Normandy.
+That was a great feeling and made me wish I could replay those games again.
 Though I did have a bit of a hard time keeping up with which character was which character (there were a lot of them), I also appreciated that, actually, a little bit?
 Because it gave it a more realistic feel?
 Hail is empress, after all.
 Of course she’s going to meet a lot of fucking people.

 Basically, this is a long, ramble-ly post to say that, if you’re interested in these books, I think you should check them out!!
-I haven’t heard too much discussion about them and I think they deserve a little more attention, personally.
+I haven’t heard too much discussion about them and I think they deserve a little more attention.